-If you are thinking about revamping your YouTube channel starting from now, here are the 20 Smart ways to gain more YouTube subscribers in 2016.
+If you are thinking about revamping your YouTube channel, here are 20 smart ways to gain more YouTube subscribers in 2017.

 “He who fails to plan is planning to fail.“